3 Simple Tips You Can Use to Turn Your Session Q&A On Its Head

-If the recent exodus from paper show guides to event apps is any sign, certain aspects of your event may soon be broken by the sheer pace of innovation.
+If the recent exodus from paper show guides to event apps is any sign, certain aspects of your event such as event participation may soon be broken by the sheer pace of innovation.
 “Move fast and break things” is the darling phrase of innovators everywhere, and in the event planning space, this is no different.

 The role of innovation in the event space has recently taken a spotlight in business media.
 The Harvard Business Review blog is one of the more recent contributors to the ongoing discussion.
 4 Ways To Fix The Q&A Session is written by Thomas Wedell-Wedellsborg, a business innovation thought-leader and professional speaker.

 Recently, EventMobi had the unique opportunity to chat one-on-one with Wedell-Wedellsborg.
-We asked him for his insight and recommendations for running great session Q&A at your next event.
+We asked him for his insights and recommendations for using event engagement management to running a great session Q&A at your next event.
 When it comes to speakers and sessions, his simple but effective tips can help even the busiest event planner to stay ahead of the curve without breaking a sweat.

 Innovation Is Right Under Your Nose

-In his HBR blog post, Wedell-Wedellsborg states that traditional Q&A, which is used almost exclusively in every event, needs an overhaul.
+In his HBR blog post, Wedell-Wedellsborg states that traditional Q&A and event participation, which is used almost exclusively in every event, needs an overhaul.
 “The very format, I’d argue, is a dysfunctional relic of the past, unthinkingly added to agendas everywhere, and I believe we need to rethink it,“ he writes.

 All of these Q&A issues boil down to two fundamental problems: audiences are typically unengaged and stuck in “listening mode”, and the lack of moderation often gives rise to a lack of quality of incoming questions.
 As a result, “nine times out of ten, the Q&A sessions end up being the worst part of the event”.

-We asked him why it has been so hard for the industry to change, and he notes that some larger events have already embraced forward-thinking methods to improve.
+We asked him why it has been so hard for the industry to change, and he notes that some larger events have already embraced forward-thinking methods to improve with event engagement management tools.
 The problem, he notes, lies with the inertia that affects many smaller events.

 “When people think of what really makes a good event, Q&A rarely comes to mind” he says.
 “People already have low expectations of the Q&A part, but that is also why there is a great opportunity to surprise and delight your audience.”